Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Discussions

-We identify a clear velocity gradient using the NIRSpec IFU data of GN-z11 that is well explained by a rotating disk.
-However, there could be alternative interpretations of the \ciii\ morphology and kinematics: \begin{itemize} \item Ionization cone of central black hole (BH). \cite{Maiolino+23b} explains the spatial extension of \ciii\ as the ionization cone of central BH.
-It is consistent with the scenario of disk rotation, although the \ciii\ emission may only trace part of the gaseous disk illuminated by the ionization cone. \item Merger.
-Distinguishing between rotation disk and galaxy mergers has been a longstanding problem for high-$z$ galaxies due to limited spatial resolution.
+We also recognise other alternative scenarios, such as galaxy mergers.
+Distinguishing between rotation disk and galaxy mergers has been a longstanding problem for high-$z$ galaxies in the case of limited spatial resolution and S/N \citep[see e.g.,][]{Rizzo+22}.
 GN-z11 is very compact and may not be well resolved until next-generation facilities such as extremely large telescopes with adaptive optics.
-With the current observational evidence, the scenario of major merger is not favored for GN-z11 and similar high$-z$ galaxies with compact sizes \citep[see e.g.,][]{Ono+23}. \item Outflow. \cite{Bunker+23} find suggestions of galactic outflows from the velocity shift of Ly$\alpha$. \cite{Ferrara23} obtain a fiducial terminal velocity of $555~\kms$ for the outflows that composed of highly ionized gas.
-However, outflow signatures are not seen in the relatively bright \ciii\ or He~{\sc ii}$\lambda1640$ emission.
-Contributions of outflow to the observed \ciii\ kinematics is likely weak. \end{itemize}
+With the current observational evidence, the scenario of major merger is not favored for GN-z11 and similar high$-z$ galaxies with compact sizes \citep[see e.g.,][]{Ono+23,Harikane+24b}.